Jawbone/JBChartView/README.md

 		return ...; // color of area under selected line
 	}

+When using a gradient for the line or fill, a different gradient can provided for selection.
+If the selection gradient is not provided, it will default to the line and fill gradient provided for the line.

+    - (CAGradientLayer *)lineChartView:(JBLineChartView *)lineChartView selectionGradientForLineAtLineIndex:(NSUInteger)lineIndex
+    {
+        return ...; // gradient for selected line
+    }

+    - (CAGradientLayer *)lineChartView:(JBLineChartView *)lineChartView selectionFillGradientForLineAtLineIndex:(NSUInteger)lineIndex
+    {
+        return ...; // gradient for area under selected line }

 By default, each line will not show dots for each point.
 To enable this on a per-line basis:

 	- (BOOL)lineChartView:(JBLineChartView *)lineChartView showsDotsForLineAtLineIndex:(NSUInteger)lineIndex;